 an effective and coordinated coaching system for all Pony Clubs.

-training for coaches at Branch level by those qualified from this Programme.
+training for coaches at the Branch level by those qualified from this Programme.

 To help Coaches to: